HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-5 Antenna Safety.md

 > **Key Information:** Local electrical codes establish grounding requirements for an amateur radio tower or antenna. {{< link id="T0B11" >}}

-These aren't just suggestions—they're legally required standards designed to keep you and your property safe.
+These aren't just suggestions — they're legally required standards designed to keep you and your property safe.
 Always consult and follow your local electrical code when installing antennas and towers.

 #### Safety first when working on antennas!